EnviroDIY/SoftwareSerial_PCINT12/README.md

 # SoftwaterSerialMod
-A modified version of the Arduino built-in SoftwareSerial library to work with the EnviroDIY Mayfly
+A modified version of the Arduino built-in SoftwareSerial library to work with other libraries using pin change interrupts.
+This version only uses PCINT1 and PCINT2.

-This makes the correct ports available to work simultaneously with the SDI-12Mod and PcIntMod libraries.